chaitankatta-dotcom/First-Prosthetic-Arm/README.md

 My goal was to create a simple design that demonstrates the fundamentals of a prosthetic tech while leaving room of future improvments such as EMG-based control and more natural movement.

+## Overview

+This guide explains how to assemble the simple robotic prosthetic hand.
+The hand uses 3D-printed finger parts, servo motors, screws, rubber bands, jumper wires, and a Raspberry Pi Pico to move the fingers through programmed code.

+## Parts Needed

+* 3D-printed palm
+* 3D-printed finger segments

+  * Pinky base, middle, and tip pieces
+  * Ring base, middle, and tip pieces
+  * Middle finger base, middle, and tip pieces
+  * Pointer/index finger base, middle, and tip pieces
+  * Thumb base and tip pieces
+* 4 SG90 micro servos
+* 1 MG996R servo
+* Raspberry Pi Pico
+* Servo board or mounting plate
+* Jumper wires
+* Small rubber bands
+* M3 screws, nuts, and washers
+* Optional M4 screws for larger hinge holes
+* Budget soldering kit
+* Screwdriver
+* Pliers
+* Optional 3.2 mm drill bit if M3 holes are too tight

+## Important Notes Before Assembly

+Do not fully tighten the hinge screws at first.
+The finger joints need to rotate freely.
+If the screws are too tight, the fingers will become stiff and the servos may not move them properly.

+Most screw holes are close to 3 mm in diameter, so M3 screws are the best choice for most joints and mounts.
+Some larger hinge holes may fit M4 screws, but M3 screws with washers may still work depending on how the parts fit.

+Do not power all servos directly from the Raspberry Pi Pico.
+Servos should use an external 5V power source.
+The Raspberry Pi Pico and servo power supply must share a common ground.

+## Step 1: Prepare the Printed Parts

+Lay out all of the 3D-printed parts before assembly.
+Separate the parts into groups:

+* Palm/base
+* Pinky finger parts
+* Ring finger parts
+* Middle finger parts
+* Pointer/index finger parts
+* Thumb parts
+* Servo board or mounting plate
+* Caps or small connector pieces

+Check that each hinge hole is clean.
+If there is extra plastic, carefully remove it.
+Test an M3 screw through the hinge holes.
+If the screw does not fit, lightly widen the hole with a 3.2 mm drill bit.

+## Step 2: Assemble Each Finger

+Start with one finger at a time.

+For each regular finger, connect the pieces in this order:

+1. Base finger segment
+2. Middle finger segment
+3. Tip finger segment

+Line up the hinge holes between the parts.
+Insert an M3 screw through the hinge.
+Add a washer if needed, then secure it with a nut.
+Tighten the nut only enough to hold the pieces together while still allowing the joint to rotate.

+Repeat this process for the pinky, ring, middle, and pointer/index fingers.

+## Step 3: Assemble the Thumb

+The thumb has fewer segments than the other fingers.
+Connect the thumb base piece to the thumb tip piece using the hinge holes.

+Insert an M3 screw through the hinge and secure it with a nut.
+Keep the joint loose enough so the thumb can rotate smoothly.

+## Step 4: Attach the Fingers to the Palm

+Place each assembled finger into its correct position on the palm:

+* Pinky on the outside edge
+* Ring finger next to the pinky
+* Middle finger in the center
+* Pointer/index finger next to the thumb side
+* Thumb on the side of the palm

+Line up the base hinge holes of each finger with the matching holes on the palm.
+Insert screws through the hinge points and secure them with nuts.

+Do not overtighten the screws.
+Each finger should be able to bend smoothly by hand.

+## Step 5: Mount the Servos

+Mount the SG90 servos into the servo slots or servo board area.
+These servos control the smaller finger movements.

+Use small screws to secure the servos in place.
+If the servo mounting holes are around 3 mm, use M3 screws.
+If the holes are smaller, use the screws that came with the servos.

+Mount the MG996R servo in the larger servo position.
+This servo is stronger and should be used for a larger movement, such as wrist, palm, or thumb motion depending on your design.

+Make sure all servo horns can rotate without hitting the palm or finger parts.

+## Step 6: Connect the Rubber Bands

+Attach small rubber bands to the fingers so they help return the fingers to their open position.

+A simple setup is:

+1. Hook one side of the rubber band near the finger segment.
+2. Hook the other side to the palm or another fixed point.
+3. Test the finger by bending it.
+4. Make sure the rubber band pulls the finger back without being too tight.

+The rubber bands should help the fingers return, but they should not be so tight that the servos struggle to move the fingers.

+## Step 7: Connect Servos to Fingers

+Connect each servo horn to its matching finger using string, wire, or linkage depending on your design.

+A basic setup is:

+* Servo rotates forward → pulls the finger closed
+* Rubber band pulls back → finger opens again

+Before attaching the servo horn permanently, center the servo using code.
+This prevents the finger from starting in the wrong position.

+## Step 8: Wire the Electronics

+Each servo has three wires:

+* Red wire: 5V power
+* Brown or black wire: Ground
+* Orange, yellow, or white wire: Signal

+Suggested Raspberry Pi Pico signal pins:

+* SG90 servo 1: GP11
+* SG90 servo 2: GP12
+* SG90 servo 3: GP13
+* SG90 servo 4: GP14
+* MG996R servo: GP15

+Connect all servo ground wires to the external power supply ground.
+Also connect the Raspberry Pi Pico ground to the same ground.
+This is called a common ground.

+Use an external 5V power source for the servos.
+Do not power all the servos from the Pico’s 3.3V pin.

+## Step 9: Upload Test Code

+Upload simple servo test code to the Raspberry Pi Pico.

+Test one servo at a time first.
+Make sure each servo moves correctly before testing all fingers together.

 ## Credits

 Blender, Onshape and finally Thank you so much to all my Friends & Mentors